 Complete Skin Care For All Ages

 Our trained staff is comfortable with virtually any skin condition or concern you may have and we gladly accept patients of all ages.
 We are capable of caring for the most common skin disorders such as acne, warts, eczema, psoriasis, moles and skin cancer and have the ability to diagnose most skin diseases.
-Dr. Wharton and Dr. Gunn have extensive surgical training and Dr. Wharton is experienced in Mohs micrographic surgery for skin cancer removal.
+Dr. Wharton has extensive surgical training and is experienced in Mohs micrographic surgery for skin cancer removal.
 If your concerns are more cosmetic, we can handle that too.
 We offer an array of injectables such as Botox© and dermal fillers such as Juvederm© and have the latest in intense pulsed light systems capable of treating unwanted hair, age spots, redness and wrinkles.
 You can read more on this page about specific services.

 Acne is one of the most frequent skin conditions seen by medical professionals.
 It consists of pimples that appear on the face, back and chest.
 About 80% of adolescents have some form of acne and about 5% of adults experience acne.
 The psychological aspects and potential scarring can have a significant impact on a person's self-image.
 Treatments vary from simple topical crams and lotions to oral medications in more severe cases.
 Read More »

 Eczema is a common childhood condition that may present within the first year of life with areas of red, scaling often itchy itchy skin.
 The condition is often seen in families with a history of eczema, asthma or allergies.
 Most children will eventually outgrow their condition.
 Treatments and simple environmental measures can often significantly impact a child's life with this condition.